A Song of Patriotic Prejudice: Modern relevance

 In 1994 the British Treasury investigated how much the constituent countries of the union received and how equal, pro rata, this was.
 Among their results were that Scotland and Northern Ireland received "excess" of what they needed and to what England drew.
 This was resisted by the Scottish Office, at least one of whose officials considered the Treasury to be blinkered by nationalism.
 The economic historian Julian Hoppit, notes that the Treasury's attitude "was summed up, for one Scottish civil servant at least" by "Patriotic Prejudice".
 Patrick Cockburn, writing in The Independent, suggested that the aggressive nationalism the song expresses could be compared to the then-political zeitgeist of "British ministers appear[ing] on television engulfed in union jacks, like so many third world despots".
 Similarly, BBC Home Affairs Editor Mark Easton comments in his book, Islands: Searching for truth on the shoreline, that he was reminded of the song at Heathrow Airport and saw an advertisement for then-Prime Minister David Cameron's promotional campaign, "Britain Is Great" before the 2012 Olympics.
-The line—"It's knowing they're foreign that makes them so mad!"–lead Eaaston to consider that "nationalism is social identity theory at work, exaggerating a sense of the in-groups distinct qualities while often casting the out-group in a poor light".
+The line—"It's knowing they're foreign that makes them so mad!"–lead Easton to consider that "nationalism is social identity theory at work, exaggerating a sense of the in-groups distinct qualities while often casting the out-group in a poor light".

 The late 20th-century comedy duo Armstrong and Miller parodied Flanders and Swann songs under the names Donald Brabbins and Teddy Fyffe in which the former, played by Alexander Armstrong is "rolling about in his wheelchair", and the latter, played by Ben Miller sits "giggling at his piano".
 McCann describes them, in their interpretation of Flanders and Swann, as "two rather posh comedians play[ing] two rather posh comedians ... singing right-wing-sounding songs whilst being laughed at by rather posh-sounding studio audiences".